Skip to main content

 You can check which role has been set at individual level, using the "Individual role" dropdown menu, shown below.
 Note, in our example the team role is Author, and the individual role is Member.
 The team role is used because it provides greater access.

 The "Copywriter" team assigns the Author role for the "Content" repository.
-This conflicts with "Julia's" individually assigned role of Publisher for that repository.
+This conflicts with the user's individually assigned role of Publisher for that repository.
 Note that the Author role provides less access than the Publisher role.

-Now that "Julia" is a member of the "Copywriters" team, team roles will be used if they provide equivalent or greater access than individually assigned roles.
+Now that the user member@acme is a member of the "Copywriters" team, team roles will be used if they provide equivalent or greater access than the user's individually assigned roles.

 Notice that:

-• The team roles assigned for the hub and "Slots" repository are the same as those set at individual level, so the team roles take precedence (indicated by the "TEAMS" icon)
+- The team roles assigned for the hub and "Slots" repository are the same as those set at individual level, so the team roles take precedence (indicated by the "TEAM" icon)

 When a member is promoted to be an organization admin, they get access to all hubs and repositories automatically.

-To promote a member to be an organization admin, hover over an active member and choose "Promote to admin" from the contextual menu.
+To promote a member to be an organization admin, choose "Promote to admin" from their contextual menu.

 The "Promote user to admin" dialog is displayed.
 Click "Confirm" to assign the organization admin role.
-A notification confirms the change.
+The organization admin icon highlights the change.

 When an organization admin is demoted to be a member, they regain the roles had before the promotion.